-As a leading, global advocate for girls’ and women’s health, rights, and wellbeing, Women Deliver brings together diverse voices and interests to drive progress, particularly in maternal, sexual, and reproductive health and rights.
-We believe that when the world invests in girls and women, everybody wins.
+As a leading, global advocate for girls’ and women’s health, rights, and wellbeing, Women Deliver brings together diverse voices and interests to drive progress for gender equality, particularly in maternal, sexual, and reproductive health and rights.
+We know that when the world invests in girls and women, everybody wins.

 Women Deliver is a catalyst that leverages its extensive reach and partnerships to spark political commitment and investment in girls and women everywhere.